 “Uh… give me a second.”
 Inhale… two… three… four… exhale… two… three… four… inhale… “Ready…”

 “First, I want you to understand what I’m doing.
 My mind is aware of others who pass nearby me, but that awareness is not connection.
-It’s the difference between seeing someone in your periphery vision and locking eyes with them.
+It’s the difference between seeing someone in your peripheral vision and locking eyes with them.
 By focusing on one of the minds I sense, I can project toward it.
 Beginning… now.”

 Even braced for it, Red feels his skin break out in bumps as the “second mind” appears next to his own, almost entangled with it.
 He tries to focus on his breathing past the vertigo.
 After a few seconds pass, the sensation isn’t any better, but it stops growing worse.
 He feels like he’s balancing on a tightrope with one foot in the air.